junxit/us-congress-bills-109/metadata.md

 - 2006-09-30 — On passage Passed without objection.
 - 2006-09-30 — Passed/agreed to in House: On passage Passed without objection.
 - 2006-09-30 — Received in the Senate.
+- 2006-11-15 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2006-11-16 — Passed Senate without amendment by Unanimous Consent.
+- 2006-11-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-11-16 — Referred to the Committee on Energy and Natural Resources.
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S10981-10982)
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S10981-10982)
+- 2006-11-16 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2006-11-16 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2006-11-17 — Message on Senate action sent to the House.
+- 2006-12-05 — Presented to President.
+- 2006-12-05 — Presented to President.
+- 2006-12-15 — Became Public Law No: 109-396.
+- 2006-12-15 — Became Public Law No: 109-396.
+- 2006-12-15 — Signed by President.
+- 2006-12-15 — Signed by President.